otakustay/react-diff-view/README.md

 - `{number} threshold`: The maximum string distance when this function should try to mark edits, if two string's distance is greater than it, edits marking is disabled, the default value is `Infinity`.
 - `{boolean} markLongDistanceDiff`: If is `true`, two strings with distance greater than `threshold` will create an edit containing the whole string, the default value is `false`.

-For example, following code asks `Diff` component to compare old and new content word by word when their distance is shorter than 30, if the content's distance is longer than 30, the entires line is marked:
+For example, the following code asks the `Diff` component to compare old and new content word by word when their distance is shorter than 30, if the content's distance is longer than 30, the entires line is marked:

 ```javascript
 import {Diff, markWordEdits} from 'react-diff-view';